RaghavGohil/DungeonPasta/README.md

 # Learning sdl whilst making a small game engine that runs my small game.

-*I am trying to implement a game engine in c++ that is built upon the SDL library.
+*I am trying to implement a game engine in c++ that makes it easier for me to make games in 2D with sdl.

 # p.s.